-Our journey of growth in life can be described as a journey of developing both insights and also virtues/qualities.
+Our journey of growth in life can be described as a journey of developing both insights and also virtues (qualities of mind and heart).
 This article maps out what are the main qualities to develop, and what particular strengths or gifts are gained from each of them.

 Developing virtues is not about being better than others, but about developing the potential of our own heart and mind.
 The philosophers of ancient Greece, Buddha, the Yogis, and the Positive Psychology movement all value the cultivation of certain personal qualities.
 In this essay I attempt to systematize these core strengths into 12 “buckets”, as many of them share common features.

 Each of these virtues, rather than being an inborn personal trait, are habits and states of mind that can be consciously cultivated using a systematic approach.